calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 Gcc compiler provides basic data up-to 64-bits (`long long int`) so then any CAN signal (which can't never exceed 64-bits) can be accessed with a single macro statement.

-#### "Get" macros for array-signals (read from any provided array)
+#### "Get Pointer" macros for array-signals (read)

 For array-signals extract "pointer" macros are generated.
 These macros have the following naming convention:

 `#define CAN_NWID_get_ptr_SIGNALNAME(msg_buffer)`

 The macro argument `msg_buffer` is a pointer to the conveyor's message union `S_MESSAGENAME`.
-These macros simply return the pointer to the corresponding starting byte of the signal in the `all` array of the union.
+These macros simply return the pointer to the corresponding starting byte of the signal in the `all` array of the union (taking into consideration the signal's defined start byte).

 The user can then operate over the signal as if it was a normal byte-array.